OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Not further covered yet in ISO/IEC standards

 - **#TRAINDATADISTORTION** (development-time datascience) - Train data distortion:.making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)

+  See also EVASTIONROBUSTMODEL on adding noise against evasion attacks and OBFUSCATETRAININGDATA to minimize sensitive data through randomisation.

   Examples: